Foreign Investment in Indonesia

 The Obligation to Incorporate a Limited Liability Company

-One of the ways for the future foreign investors to conduct business activities in Indonesia is by incorporating a PT PMA.
-Moreover, the PT PMA is a limited liability company incorporated under Indonesian law and domiciled within the territory of the Republic of Indonesia.
+Away for prospective foreign investors to engage in business activities in Indonesia is by establishing a PT PMA.
+The PT PMA is a limited liability company incorporated under Indonesian law and operates within the territory of the Republic of Indonesia.

 The Investment Value and Capital Requirements

-PT PMA must meet the following total investment value and capital requirements:
+For a PT PMA to be established, it must meet and adhere to specific total investment value and capital requirements:

 -

-the total investment value must be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and buildings, for each line of business per project location as determined by the relevant 5 (five) digits of the KBLI number;
+the total investment value must exceed Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and buildings.
+This is applicable for each line of business per project location, as determined by the relevant 5 (five) digits of the KBLI number;

 -